Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

     az account set --subscription "Your Subscription Name"
     ```

+2. If you're deploying Azure Spring Apps Enterprise tier for the first time in the target subscription, use the following commands to register the provider and accept the legal terms and privacy statements for the Enterprise tier.

+    ```
+    az provider register --namespace Microsoft.SaaS

+    az term accept \
+    --publisher vmware-inc \
+    --product azure-spring-cloud-vmware-tanzu-2 \
+    --plan tanzu-asc-ent-mtr
+    ```

-2. Run the following command to initialize the terraform modules:
+3. Run the following command to initialize the terraform modules:

     ```bash
     cd greenfield-deployment
     terraform init
     ```

-3. Run the following command to plan the terraform deployment:
+4. Run the following command to plan the terraform deployment:

     ```bash
     terraform plan -out=springcloud.plan